teamapp-ai/teamapp-ai.github.io/terms.md

 Some parts of the Service are billed on a subscription basis ("Subscription(s)").
 You will be billed in advance on a recurring and periodic basis ("Billing Cycle").
 Billing cycles are set either on a monthly or annual basis, depending on the type of subscription plan you select when purchasing a Subscription.

-At the end of each Billing Cycle, your Subscription will automatically renew under the exact same conditions unless you cancel it or #stratapp cancels it.
-You may cancel your Subscription renewal either through your online account management page or by contacting the #stratapp customer support team.
+At the end of each Billing Cycle, your Subscription will automatically renew under the exact same conditions unless you cancel it or #team cancels it.
+You may cancel your Subscription renewal either through your online account management page or by contacting the #team customer support team.

 A valid payment method, including credit card, is required to process the payment for your Subscription.
-You shall provide #stratapp with accurate and complete billing information including full name, address, state, zip code, telephone number, and a valid payment method information.
-By submitting such payment information, you automatically authorize #stratapp to charge all Subscription fees incurred through your account to any such payment instruments.
+You shall provide #team with accurate and complete billing information including full name, address, state, zip code, telephone number, and a valid payment method information.
+By submitting such payment information, you automatically authorize #team to charge all Subscription fees incurred through your account to any such payment instruments.

-Should automatic billing fail to occur for any reason, #stratapp will issue an electronic invoice indicating that you must proceed manually, within a certain deadline date, with the full payment corresponding to the billing period as indicated on the invoice.
+Should automatic billing fail to occur for any reason, #team will issue an electronic invoice indicating that you must proceed manually, within a certain deadline date, with the full payment corresponding to the billing period as indicated on the invoice.

 **Free Trial**

-\#stratapp may, at its sole discretion, offer a Subscription with a free trial for a limited period of time ("Free Trial").
+\#team may, at its sole discretion, offer a Subscription with a free trial for a limited period of time ("Free Trial").

 You may be required to enter your billing information in order to sign up for the Free Trial.

-If you do enter your billing information when signing up for the Free Trial, you will not be charged by #stratapp until the Free Trial has expired.
+If you do enter your billing information when signing up for the Free Trial, you will not be charged by #team until the Free Trial has expired.
 On the last day of the Free Trial period, unless you cancelled your Subscription, you will be automatically charged the applicable Subscription fees for the type of Subscription you have selected.

-At any time and without notice, #stratapp reserves the right to (i) modify the terms and conditions of the Free Trial offer, or (ii) cancel such Free Trial offer.
+At any time and without notice, #team reserves the right to (i) modify the terms and conditions of the Free Trial offer, or (ii) cancel such Free Trial offer.

 **Fee Changes**

-\#stratapp, in its sole discretion and at any time, may modify the Subscription fees for the Subscriptions.
+\#team, in its sole discretion and at any time, may modify the Subscription fees for the Subscriptions.
 Any Subscription fee change will become effective at the end of the then-current Billing Cycle.

-\#stratapp will provide you with reasonable prior notice of any change in Subscription fees to give you an opportunity to terminate your Subscription before such change becomes effective.
+\#team will provide you with reasonable prior notice of any change in Subscription fees to give you an opportunity to terminate your Subscription before such change becomes effective.

 Your continued use of the Service after the Subscription fee change comes into effect constitutes your agreement to pay the modified Subscription fee amount.